 - They are unaware of the many things that should be shot, like details you spent many hours working on or planning.
 Unaware of what types of shots look interesting and grab attention.
 If you want your video to be something you’ll watch many times, it’s best to hire someone who has had the experience to produce that kind of video.

 - Often haven’t learned “wedding manners”.
 They may be obnoxious during the ceremony, distracting the audience by making a spectacle of themselves.
 (Our clients say we were “like flies on a wall.”
 We’re very conscious of not being a distraction during your special day).

 - They may dress inappropriately for a wedding.

 - They may not care about staying out of your photographer’s way.
 (We are very conscious that you want your formal portraits and fun shots to turn out well.
 We honor that).

 We have packages that have minimal to maximum coverage and items.

 Ceremony, Edited Video, High Definition Video, Slideshows with music – Childhood /Dating, or Honeymoon picture/video Slideshow with music, Wedding Highlights, Multiple Cameras, Multiple Videographers, Online Highlight Films, First-look, Pre-Ceremony, Reception, Rehearsal Dinner, & Same Day Edit Film.
-We also offer a “basic” clean-up edit with no music or special effects added for the those on a strict budget.

 What formats can the final video be in?